Windower/Lua/addons/equipviewer/README.md

 9. hideonzone: toggles hiding while crossing zone lines (default is on/true)
 10. hideoncutscene: toggles hiding when in cutscene/npc menu/etc (default is on/true)
 11. justify: toggles between ammo text being right or left justifed (default is right justified)
+12. help: displays explanations of each command

+Legacy Command:
-12. game_path <path>: sets path to FFXI folder where you want dats extracted from.
-Defaults to the "Final Fantasy XI" folder next to the folder containing the launcher (ussually POL.exe).
+game_path <path>: sets path to FFXI folder where you want dats extracted from.
+Backslashes `\` must be escaped (like so: `\\`) or use forewardslash `/` instead. (legacy command as of `3.3.1` in which the game path is now pulled from the registry, but this command is still here in case you want to pull from dats that exist elsewhere)
-13. help: displays explanations of each command

 ### Example Commands
 ```